scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 Customs provides an entry point to use in ``sitecustomize``, the function ``register_exit_hook``.
 This function takes two arguments.
-The first argument is a list of strings or (string, callable) tuples that are converted into Checks.
+The first is a list of strings or (string, callable) tuples that are converted into Checks.
 The second argument is the type of Reporter to be used.
 The exit hook can be registered multiple times with different package specification lists or Reporters if desired.